Impact Fund & AMICI Urge Sixth Circuit to Affirm Class Certification in Discriminatory Water Billing Case

 We also argued that the district court appropriately exercised its discretion in finding that potential inclusion of uninjured class members did not defeat a finding of predominance under Rule 23(b)(3).
 For class certification in cases where plaintiffs seek money damages, Rule 23 requires that common questions of fact and law predominate over individualized questions, so that it is efficient for the case to proceed as a class action.
 A court may find that common questions predominate even when there are individualized questions to be answered at a later phase of litigation.
 In this case, even if the court may ultimately have to conduct individualized inquiries into whether and to what extent each class member suffered an injury, such questions do not preclude the court from determining that common questions of law predominate in the action.

-The Impact Fund is garteful to join with our fellow amici to support the Pickett plaintiffs and urge the Sixth Circuit not to raise the barriers for plaintiffs pursuing class actions.
+The Impact Fund is grateful to join with our fellow amici to support the Pickett plaintiffs and urge the Sixth Circuit not to raise the barriers for plaintiffs pursuing class actions.
 Preserving the established standing and predominance standards will help ensure that class actions remain a viable mechanism for plaintiffs seeking justice.

 Next